shinolaehh/shinmv/README.md

 f - toggle texture filtering

+p - toggle using viewmodel origin

 o - view relative to the origin

 features
 --------
-- the ability to now view sequence events, activities, and flags for bone controllers, sequences and blends
+- the ability to now view:
+  - sequence events + flags
+  - activities + activity flags
+  - bone controller flags
+  - blend flags
 - toggle texture filtering for the models (at last!)
 - uses glfw rather than the disgusting monstrosity known as glut
+- toggling between viewmodel view and regular view

 license